New to TurboTax? File with expert help for $60.

 NOTE: To qualify as a principal resident, your property has to be a housing unit like a house, cottage, condo, mobile home, etc, that you, your spouse or any of your kids have actually lived in.
 See what qualifies as a principal residence here.

-Investment properties such as rental properties you own, on the other hand, are taxable.
-So before making any decisions, it’s always a good idea to talk to a tax expert.
+Investment properties such as rental properties you own, on the other hand, must be reported for capital gains and loss, and you may be taxed if there is a capital gain.
+So before making any decisions, it's always a good idea to talk to a tax expert.

 1. Build your emergency fund

-Having an emergency fund to ride out uncertain market conditions can offer you the peace of mind you deserve as well as an improved credit score from paying your bills.
+Having an emergency fund, or knowing where you access emergency funds to ride out uncertain market conditions can offer you peace of mind.

-Exactly how much cash should you stash for a rainy day?
+Exactly how much cash should you have available for a rainy day?

-Most experts suggest a 6-month cushion as a comfortable minimum.
-Figure out how much cash you need every month to live, and then multiply that figure by six to get a good idea on how much money you need to save.
-Using free budgeting apps like Mint can help manage your budget and calculate your net worth so you always know where you stand.
+Most experts suggest a 4-6-month cushion as a comfortable minimum.
+Figure out how much cash you need every month to live, and then multiply that figure to get a good idea on how much money you need to save.
+Using free budgeting apps can help manage your budget and calculate your net worth so you always know where you stand.

 Take it one step further and think about how you can earn extra money.
 Perhaps you have an empty bedroom you can rent to a student, or there's a skill you have that can be turned into a side hustle?